deliverr/data-metabase-profiler/README.md

 # metabase-profiler
-Profile Metabase report usage in terms of Snowflake data warehouse costs.
+Profiles Metabase usage of the Snowflake data warehouse, especially highlighting the most costly reports.